genomicsclass/book/pages/interactions_and_contrasts.md

 ## [1] -0.5141176
 ```

-We can form the design matrix, which was used internally to `lm`:
+We can form the design matrix, which was used inside `lm`:

 ```r